Contracting isometries and differentiability of the escape rate: Preliminaries

 \subsection{CAT(0) spaces}

 CAT(0) spaces are geodesic spaces where geodesic triangles are not fatter than the Euclidean triangles with the same side lengths.
-A typical example is a complete Riemannian manifold with non-positive sectional curvature, such as, Euclidean spaces and $n$-dimensional hyperbolic spaces and their products.
+Typical examples of CAT(0) spaces are complete Riemannian manifolds with non-positive sectional curvature, such as Euclidean spaces, $n$-dimensional hyperbolic spaces and their products.
+The Weil-Petersson metric renders Teichm{\"u}ller space CAT(0): this is indeed the context of Proposition \ref{prop:bestvina2009Contracting} below.

 If an isometry of a CAT(0) space preserves a bi-infinite geodesic that does not bound a flat half-plane, then we call it \emph{rank-1}.
 Rank-1 isometries are essential for our theory due to: \begin{prop}[{\cite[Theorem 5.3]{bestvina2009higher}}] Let $X$ be a proper CAT(0) space.
 Then an isometry $g$ of $X$ is rank-1 if and only if it is contracting. \end{prop}